md-babel/md-babel-schema/execute-block/README.md

     ... more text ...

 Where `ˇ` denotes the insertion point, and its location is line 101, and its offset is 5.

-Then the result of executing the `date` program for the ISO time `2025-04-06T13:44:00+0200` should transform the document into:
+Then the result of executing the `date` program for the ISO time `2025-04-06T13:39:24+0200` should transform the document into:

-    Text ...
+    ... text ...

     ```sh
     dateˇ